Takasakiyama Monkey Park 高崎山自然動物園

 Ride the monkey monorail

-On arrival, you can either walk to the park's main area or ride a monkey-themed monorail for the five-minute trip to where most of the monkeys gather.
-The fee is 100 yen for a round-trip monorail ticket.
+On arrival, you can either walk to the park's main area or take the monorail, called the Sarukko Rail, for the five-minute trip to where most of the monkeys gather.
+The fee is 110 yen for a round-trip monorail ticket.

 The world's biggest monkey troops